Arash-abraham/Oscar/README.md

 ---

-> ⚠️ This project has been inactive for around 1–2 years.
-> A cleaner and improved version is planned for the future.

-Oscar is a customizable Windows payload generator capable of creating a lightweight keylogging executable that sends captured keystrokes directly to your Telegram bot.

-Built with:
-- **Python** → Builder & configuration interface
-- **C++** → Lightweight payload
+# Oscar

+Oscar is an old personal cybersecurity project originally started around **1401** — back when AI assistants weren't writing code, auto-completing architecture, or explaining bugs in seconds.

+Everything here was built through:
+- trial and error
+- documentation digging
+- broken builds
+- random Stack Overflow threads
+- and long nights staring at terminal windows

+At the time, even the keylogging logic itself was originally handled entirely in Python.

+As programming knowledge improved over time, the project slowly evolved:
+- Python became the builder/configuration layer
+- C++ replaced the logging core for better performance and lower overhead
+- the payload structure became cleaner and more modular

+This repository is basically a snapshot of that learning curve.

+Not perfect.
+Not modern.
+But real.

 ---

 # Disclaimer

-This project is intended strictly for:
+This repository exists strictly for:
-- Educational purposes
+- educational purposes
-- Authorized security testing
-- Malware analysis research
+- malware analysis research
+- authorized security testing

-Unauthorized keylogging or monitoring of systems without explicit permission is illegal and unethical.
+Unauthorized monitoring, logging, or access to systems you do not own or have explicit permission to test is illegal and unethical.

-The author assumes no responsibility for misuse or damages caused by this software.
+The author assumes no responsibility for misuse or damages caused by this project.

 ---

-# Why "Oscar"?

-When this project was first written, the *Moon Knight* series had just dropped.

-Oscar Isaac was everywhere.

-The name stayed.

-No hidden meaning.
-Just a cool vibe from that era.

----

 # Features

-- Lightweight C++ payload
+- Lightweight C++ keylogging payload
 - Telegram-based log delivery
+- Python builder interface
+- Hidden console window
 - Custom executable icons
   - Excel
   - PDF
   - Word
   - and more...
-- Hidden console window
-- Easy payload generation
+- Simple payload generation workflow
-- Python-powered configuration interface
-- Minimal and simple workflow
+- Minimal dependencies
+- Old-school builder style

+---

+# Why "Oscar"?

+When development first started, the *Moon Knight* series had just released.

+Oscar Isaac was everywhere.

+The name stuck.

+No deeper meaning than that.

+Just nostalgia from a different era of coding.

+---

+# Current Status

+> ⚠️ Project inactive for around 1–2 years.

+This repository is currently archived in its old state.

+A future rewrite may include:
+- cleaner architecture
+- better stealth techniques
+- Linux support
+- encryption
+- modular payload system
+- improved UI/UX

+But for now, this project remains mostly as it originally was: a record of experimentation, learning, and curiosity.

 ---